Did you know that an awesome way to teach kids to code is with unplugged coding activities?

 Robot Turtles Game for ages four and up this game lets kids write programs with cards.
 This game has gotten a lot of great reviews and teaches kids programming inspired by the LOGO programming language.

 I am impressed with the idea behind this game for kids who are a bit older.
-Code Monkey Island is geared toward kids 8+ and teaches the fundamentals of programming logic by having them lead a troop of monkeys to the banana grove.
-Looks great!
+Code Master is geared toward kids 8+ and teaches the fundamentals of sequential reasoning and problem solving skills as well as more complex coding concepts such as loops and conditional branching.
+With avatars, traveling to an exotic world and a search for power crystals, I would say it looks great!

 I hope you enjoyed this roundup of unplugged coding games.